Shallow instantaneous quantum polynomial-time circuits for generative modeling on noisy intermediate-scale quantum hardware: Results

 \section{Results}

 We organize the analysis in three stages.
-First, we validate the models at the $28-$qubit scale through noiseless simulations.
+First, we validate the models at the $28$-qubit scale through noiseless simulations.
 Next, we assess their noise robustness by comparing the results of identical models from simulations and quantum hardware.
 Finally, we investigate scaling behavior by deploying models ranging from $28$ to $153$ qubits.

-For each model, we perform multiple HPO experiments across different hyperparameter ranges to ensure thorough exploration.
-From these, we select the best-performing model for each dataset according to the following criteria: for BP datasets, the model that generates the highest proportion of bipartite graphs; and for ER datasets, the model that minimizes the expected density error.
+For each dataset, we {conduct a single HPO run and save the top $3$ best fitting models in terms of the cross-validation loss.
+Next, we sample to obtain the generation metrics.} From these, we select the best-performing model for each dataset according to the following criteria: for BP datasets, the model that generates the highest proportion of bipartite graphs; and for ER datasets, the model that minimizes the total variation distance of the degree distribution.